Elias Miner was born on May 30, 1815 in Hamburg, Berks County, PA, the son of Frederick and Elizabeth Miner III.

 Elias passed away on Oct.
 5, 1891, at the home of his son C.D.
 Miner, "from general debility consequent to old age," said an obituary in the Advocate.
 The Mauch Chunk Gazette ran a lengthy obituary under the headline "Death of a Pioneer."
 The article said that:

-He was laid to rest in the Weissport Union Cemetery, following a funeral led by Rev. G.W.
+The remains were laid to rest in the Weissport Union Cemetery, following a funeral led by Rev. G.W.
 Dungan of the Methodist Episcopal Church of Lehighton.
 No stone is known to mark the final resting place.

 Many years later, his former Methodist-Episcopal church building in Mauch Chunk was converted into what today is the Mauch Chunk Museum & Cultural Center, In an exhibit viewed by the founder of this website in October 2022, Elias' and Edward Lippincott's names are spelled out in a panel entitled "Industrial Development 1830-1870."